Miserlou/Helix/README.md

 # Helix
 ## A Playground for Engineering Consciousness

-Helix is a framework for engineering consciousness using networks of AI task modules.
-Think of it like a modular synthesizer for AI.
+**Helix** is a framework for engineering consciousness using networks of AI task modules.
+Think of it like a **modular synthesizer for AI**.
 Read more about the concept [in this blog post]().

+Though the project has lofty goals, Helix as framework may be practical for all sorts of uses, such as:

+ * Building feedback-driven, self-training and adversarial AI systems
+ * Making human-in-the-loop and human-out-of-the-loop AI networks
+ * Giving new capabilities (internet access, UNIX shells, robot controls) to AI systems
+ * Experiments in multi-modal AI networks
+ * Unsupervised knowledge creation

 ## Installation and Basic Usage